Visit the Manatee Sanctuary at Cuero y Salado Wildlife Refuge

 The first train departs at 7:00 a.m. and after that is is roughly every hour.
 The ride, which is about a 30 minute trip, will take you through cattle farms and coconut plantations.
 You will arrive at visitor’s center at the community of Salado Barra.
 Here you will pay the entrance fee to the park and arrange for your tour.
 If you prefer to be picked up at your hotel and have a tour company arrange the visit for you, consider Reservaciones La Ceiba.
 They are a community owned tour operator.
 Their tour includes a visit to a Casaba factory.
 There, you will learn the secrets of how to make this traditional Garifuna food that is one of the main staples to their diet.
 It is a type of cracker that goes wonderfully well with dips and ceviche!

 Make sure you bring a hat and sun block.
-You as you will be in the sun and can easily get burnt to a crisp!
+You as you will be in the sun and can easily get a serious sunburn!
 Also, do not forget your camera and a bottle of water to keep yourself hydrated.
 Keep in mind that you will need cash to pay for your train ride, park entrance, guide fee, and any food.
 Don’t forget to bring enough cash with you!